Kid-E-Cats

 Kid-E-Cats (Три кота; romanized: Tri kota, lit.
 'Three cats') is a Russian animated children's television series for preschoolers and kindergarteners made by CTC Media and Metrafilms Studio.

 The television series has been launched in 148 countries on the Nick Jr. Channel since the end of November 2017.

 French free-to-air kids TV channel Gulli has picked up season one and two (for a total of 156 x five minutes) of animated preschool series Kid-E-Cats from Paris distributor APC Kids.
 Gulli began airing the show on January 6, 2020.
 Beijing Joy Culture Media (BJCM) represents Kid-E-Cats.

 Plot

-The series follows the adventures of three cats named Cookie, Pudding and Candy who live in Catopolis (AKA.
-Meowli City).
-They like to play, eat sweets and investigate about things around them.
-Every day their inquisitive mind leads the three kittens to new adventures.
-With the wise advice of their caring parents, the kittens solve all the problems and everything always end well.
-With their friends Cupcake, Chase, Boris, Smudge, Mustard, Bow, Raisin and Dart, they have very exciting and interesting times by investigating new things around them every day.
+The series follows three cats - Cookie, Pudding, and their younger sister Candy - who live in Catopolis, also known as Meowli City.
+The kittens spend their days playing, eating sweets, and investigating their surroundings, often guided by their parents.
+Recurring characters include their friends Cupcake, Chase, Boris, Smudge, Mustard, Bow, Raisin, and Dart.

-Many other cats live in the town.
-They all have different ways of doing things but it always comes to a common decision, kittens under the care of their parents learn how to think and take decisions, empathize and be friends.
+Many other cats live in the town, each with their own ways of doing things.
+Despite their differences, they generally work toward shared decisions.
+Kittens learn from their parents how to consider their choices, understand others, and interact with those around them.

 In every episode, Cookie, Candy and Pudding, along with Dad, Mom, Grandma, Grandpa, Uncle Muffin, Aunt Cinnamon and their little cousin Bagel, try to make the world a better place for their family and friends.